Australian Stunner Madi Edwards Rocks Impossibly Tiny White Booty Shorts In Steamy Bathroom Snap

 Madi Edwards sent temperatures soaring again on her Instagram page with a new photo that is getting recognized by her fans for all of the right reasons.

 The latest addition to the Australian stunner’s account on the social media platform was shared on Monday, September 23, and was an instant hit with her 692,000 followers.
 In the shot, the babe posed by the vanity in her bathroom, bending one leg at the knee and popping her hips and booty slightly out to the side as she turned her head towards the camera with a sultry stare on her face.
-Behind her, a large window allowed the “golden hour” sunshine to pour over her flawless figure, not only highlighting her deep tan — which she credited to products from the brand Bali Body — but also her killer curves, which were on display in an ensemble so skimpy, it was kind of worth a look.
+Behind her, a large window allowed the “golden hour” sunshine to pour over her flawless figure, not only highlighting her deep tan — which she credited to products from the brand Bali Body — but also her killer curves, which were on display in an ensemble so skimpy, it was definitely worth a look.

 Madi brought some serious heat in the sunlit bathroom snap that saw her showing off plenty of skin, much to the delight of her fans.
 The blonde bombshell’s look for the day included a nude, racerback tank top that clung to her voluptuous assets and flaunted her toned arms, though this was hardly the most NSFW element of the ensemble.